 NEWBORN CARE SPECIALIST?

 WHAT IS A NEWBORN CARE SPECIALIST?

-All NCSs are trained in a variety of topics including but not limited to common issues & ailments that newborns may experience such as reflux/GERD, caring for multiples, sleep & sleep training, postpartum recovery & issues, breastfeeding, and preemie care.
+All NCSs are trained and experienced in a variety of topics including but not limited to common issues & ailments that newborns may experience such as reflux/GERD, caring for multiples, sleep & sleep training, developmental milestones, postpartum recovery & issues, breastfeeding, and preemie care.
 As such, an NCS is properly equipped to address a myriad of problems and situations that may arise within the first few months of your baby’s life.